unionai-oss/deploy-flyte/environments/gcp/flyte-core/README.md

 #Uncomment only if you want to test CLI commands and the certificate is not generated yet.
 # You can confirm the cert by either going to the UI (a valid certificate should be used) or
-#from your terminal: kubectl get challenges.acme.cert-manager.io -n flyte (there should not be any pending challenge)
+#from your terminal: kubectl get challenges.acme.cert-manager.io -n flyte (there should not be any pending challenge).
+With this flag enabled, SSL is still used but the client doesn't verify the certificate chain.

 #insecureSkipVerify: true
 ```